uberhacker/pantheon-local-drupal-development/README.md

 **To get the ip address of the server:**
 > vagrant@debian ~$ ip

+**To adjust the VM resources:**
+> If your host system supports it, you can increase the vb.cpus and vb.memory values in Vagrantfile to improve performance of the VM.
+Remember to vagrant reload after making changes.

 **A warning about synced folders:**
 > If you want to reinstall a site using site-install and you have enabled synced folders, you should clear out your synced folder locally beforehand, otherwise you may notice errors when the script attempts to remove existing files.